johnm3398/Spacecraft-Dynamics-and-Control/BASILISK-X/README.md

 The intention is to progressively increase model fidelity while retaining a clear understanding of the underlying physics and software architecture.

+## Documentation

+The Markdown source for the evolving **Basilisk Engineering Field Manual** is in [`docs/`](docs/README.md).
+Start with the [`Quick Start`](docs/QUICK_START.md).

+The initial manual pages are AI-generated working drafts.
+They are explicitly marked as unvetted and will be technically reviewed, corrected, and maintained by the BASILISK-X repository owner before being treated as an engineering reference.

 ## References

 * [AVS Lab Basilisk GitHub Repository](https://github.com/AVSLab/basilisk)